TheAlternativeZurich/HackingSessionSheet/0-basics.md

 ## Basics
 This aims to train usage in basic commands.

-## flags
+### flags

 flags are options you can add to a command: for example, if you want to list all files including hidden files, you will use the corresponding flag (that you will find in the manual of the program).
 Flags start with `-` or `--`.
-For example, `ls -r` lists all files in reverse order, `ls --reverse` does the same. `ls -rR` (yes, bash is case-sensitive) lists all files in reverse order and recursively and is equivalent `ls -R -r` and `ls --reverse --recursive`.
+For example, `ls -r` lists all files in reverse order, `ls --reverse` does the same. `ls -rR` (yes, bash is case-sensitive) lists all files in reverse order and recursively and is equivalent to `ls -R -r` and to `ls --reverse --recursive`.

-## man
+### man

-man is the command that you will need all along this hacking session.
-It stands for 'manual' and displays the manual of a command, i. e. what the command does/can do, which options are possible or not, what input and output are etc. The output of man is also called a manpage.
+`man` is the command that you will need all along this hacking session.
+It stands for 'manual' and displays the manual of a command, i.e. what the command does/can do, which options are available or not, what its input and output are etc. The content that `man` displays is also called a manpage.
 Almost all commands (all that we will deal with today) have manpages that are provided together with the program.

-## wildcards
+The `man` command has its own manpage!
+To learn how the `man` command works, you can type `man man`.
+For every command unknown to you, you should take a look at the manpage.

+### Wildcards

 Wildcards are a very useful tool.
 They allow you to apply a command to all files that have a certain structure.
-There are many different wildcards, the most useful is `*`. `*` means: any set of characters.
-So for example `*.jpg` designs all files that end with `.jpg` (`a.jpg`, `abcd.png.jpg` and so on).
+There are many different wildcards, the most useful one is `*`. `*` means: any set of characters.
+So for example `*.jpg` designates all files that end with `.jpg` (`a.jpg`, `abcd.png.jpg` and so on).

-## sudo
+### sudo

-Any user cannot do anything on your computer, some users do not have read or write accedd to some files or directories.
-Only the superuser can to everything.
+Not every user can do anything on your computer, some users do not have read or write access to some files or directories.
+Only the superuser can do everything.
 To execute `command` as a superuser, type `sudo command`.
-The program then asks the user for his password (if he is in the sudo group) before executing the command. superusers have all rights, including the right to scrap the computer, so be careful if you execute something with sudo since your computer may warn you (sometimes) but he will not stop you from damaging the computer.
+The program then asks the user for his password (if he is in the sudo group) before executing the command.
+Superusers have all rights, including the right to scrap the computer, so be careful if you execute something with sudo since your computer may warn you (sometimes) but he will not stop you from damaging the computer.

-## Exercise 1: ls
+### Exercise 1: ls

 `ls` stands for "list".